Research Center Announcements

 •A friendly, creative environment •Write alongside your colleagues – know that you aren’t alone •Access to an experienced editor and other scientific writers to brainstorm and problem solve •Canadian snacks!!!

-When: Thursday, February 8th, 8:00 - 11:00 am, 2:00 - 5:00 pm Friday, February 9th, 8:00 am – 3:00 pm Where: Research Center space (HS 100A&B – SW corner of the Neuro/Sports pod) What to bring: Your current manuscript to write – even if it is a blank document |
+When: Thursday, September 14th, 8:00 am - 6:00 pm and Friday, September 15th, 8:00 am – 4:00 pm Where: Research Center space (HS 100A&B – SW corner of the Neuro/Sports pod) and/or HS 108 (conference room) What to bring: Your current manuscript to write – even if it is a blank document |

 |